netgen-layouts/layouts-docs/reference/di_tags.rst

 ``netgen_block_manager.context.provider``
 -----------------------------------------

-**Purpose**: Adds data to the context which is used to render contextual blocks via AJAX or ESI fragments
+**Purpose**: Adds data to the context which is used to render contextual blocks via AJAX.

 .. code-block:: yaml